isntlee/Mimir/README.md

     ```
 12. Find the SECRET_KEY and DEBUG variables in the core/settings.py file.
 You'll find two sets of SECRET_KEY and DEBUG variables: commented out and uncommented.
 You should comment out the uncommented, and vice-versa.

 13. Finally, set the variables in your .env file.
 Set SECRET_KEY to the text found in secret_key.txt, remember to add '' as it should be a string.
 Set DEBUG to whatever you prefer, there are no security problems with DEBUG = 'True' in development.
-Do change for production.
+However, do change for production.

 <br>